icon

 Unlike fruit purees, when adding fruit puree to beer, we have a strong note of caution: when added to the wort, real fruit bacteria and microorganisms may multiply and add off-taste or unsavory aromas to your beer.

-Using frozen fruits is also an option, but it does carry a bit of risk in flavor profile and bacteria content.
+Using frozen fruits is also an option, but it does carry a bit of risk in flavor profile and bacterial content.

 The Benefits of Fruit Purees

-Fruity craft beers are made simpler when fruit purees are used.
+Fruity craft beers are easier to make with fruit purees.
 Fierce Fruit purees are aseptic (whole fruit) purees.
 These are 100% natural and pasteurized fruit purees, so unwanted bacteria cannot enter the beer during the brewing process.
-This enables the fruit puree to be added following the boil — which translates to more fruit flavor.
+This enables the fruit puree to be added after the boil, resulting in more fruit flavor.

-Look for purees that are whole fruit purees, without sugar or excess preservatives added.
-If added sugars are present, they may alter the alcohol content and acids or preservatives may alter the taste.
+Look for purees made from whole fruit, without added sugar or excess preservatives.
+If added sugars are present, they may alter the alcohol content and acids, or preservatives may alter the taste.

 Beer being poured from a keg spout into a beer glass.